nebulaeonline/microauthd/README.md

 8. A web-based management GUI using Razor Pages for managing users, roles, permissions, scopes, clients, sessions & refresh tokens.
 9. Aot-safe JSON serialization across all DTOs for better performance and reduced memory footprint.
 10. Robust testing suite using Xunit for internal functions and end-to-end testing via Pytest and the `mad` CLI tool.
 Approximately 90% coverage for services, and around the same 90% for API coverage.
+11. A token inspector for both the `mad` CLI tool and the ADMIN web GUI, allowing you to decode raw tokens locally without relying on external services.

 ---